 If you've been searching for the holy grail of brightening skincare products to add to your top shelf, then you've probably noticed one active ingredient on nearly every label you check: kojic acid.
-Lauded as a miracle product that reduces hyperpigmentation, prevents breakouts, and delivers results in as little as two weeks, this naturally occurring acid is, unsurprisingly, a staple ingredient in almost every product that promises glowing skin.
+Lauded as a miracle product that reduces hyperpigmentation, prevents breakouts, and delivers results in as little as two weeks, this naturally occurring acid is a staple ingredient in almost every product that promises glowing skin.

 What Is Kojic Acid?

+Kojic acid is helpful as a lightening and brightening agent.
+"It's a great alternative to hydroquinone, which can be too irritating for sensitive skin types," Herrmann explains.
 The benefits of using products with this active ingredient include everything from a brighter complexion to the reduced appearance of hyperpigmentation.
 "It can help lighten both sunspots and the hormonally triggered pigmentation of melasma," says Herrmann.
-But "because KA is an acid, it's important to look for products with low concentrations (up to 1%) to avoid an irritant reaction," she adds.
+But because it is an acid, it's important to look for products with low concentrations, up to 1%, to avoid an irritant reaction.

-"It's important to find high-quality products because KA is an inherently unstable product that is quickly oxidized in the air.
-If your product is or turns brownish in color, it's time to replace it."
+Herrmann adds that because kojic acid is an inherently unstable ingredient that is quickly oxidized in the air, it's important to find high-quality products containing it.
+"If your product is or turns brownish in color, it's time to replace it."